jeremymv2/chef-pipelines/README.md

 commands.

 ## Important Pipeline Principles
- * Infrastructure as Code: everything about your company that is electronic and moves should be treated as code and should be in source control, then driving a Pipeline to deliver the content.
+ * [Infrastructure as Code](https://www.thoughtworks.com/insights/blog/infrastructure-code-reason-smile) everything about your company that is electronic and moves should be treated as code and should be in source control, then driving a Pipeline to deliver the content.
  * Manual testing and promotion of changes will inevitably result in fails - automate all of this
  * Manage the code being tested/promoted alongside the automation policy (such as a `.travis.yml` or [Jenkinsfile](https://github.com/FastRobot/chef-repo-example/blob/master/Jenkinsfile)) in the _same_ repo.
 Do not decouple the two.
  * Restrict `knife` write access to a very limited number of Chef admins and the Pipeline user.